worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 Press the `Run` button and you should see a bunch of new files appear.

 *This grading server identifies each student through a unique student ID that the student will manually add to the top of their submission.
-You can adapt the `extractStudentNumber` function, in the `Main.java` file, to automatically use the student's Repl.it username by retrieving the "REPL_OWNER" environment variable.
+This can be adapted to automatically use the student's Repl.it username by retrieving the "REPL_OWNER" environment variable.
+You'll have to retrieve the username through the student's `go.sh` file and modify the `extractStudentNumber` function from the server's `Main.java` file to use the username instead.
 You can read [Repl Environment Variables](/misc/repl-environment-variables) for more information.*

 ### Creating the tests